Information for Endurance Athletes

 Before the race

-- Keep an eye on the forecast and plan accordingly.
-Sudden changes in the weather temperature (especially for spring or fall races) could result in temperatures much higher or lower then normally expected, or even experienced in the previous days.
-In addition to the temperature, monitor the expected humidity.
-Higher humidity decrease the ability for sweat to evaporate, therefore making it harder to cool yourself.
+Keep an eye on the weather forecast for race day.
+Sudden changes in the temperature could result in temperatures much higher or lower then normally expected.
+In addition, monitor the expected humidity.
+Higher humidity decreases the ability for sweat to evaporate, therefore making it harder to cool your body.

-- Plan to maintain proper hydration status by determining your individual sweat rate.
 This will dictate how much fluid you need to drink to appropriately replace your sweat lost during the race.
-Note that your sweat rate will change based on your fitness status, intensity level, and environment, therefore measure your sweat rate in conditions when these are similar to your predicted race day.
-This also allows you to train the drinking process prior to your event, which could be extremely beneficial.
+Your sweat rate will change based on your fitness status, intensity of activity, and environmental conditions; therefore, measure your sweat rate in conditions similar to your predicted race day.

-- Remember thirst is helpful in determining when fluids are needed.
-Heed the desire to drink, since this means you clearly are in needs of fluid.
-If you do not have consistent access to fluids you may not want to depend on thirst alone, since fluids may not be available when you need them.
-Consider also packs that allow you to carry fluid with you.
+When you feel thirsty, make sure to drink water since you are in needs of fluids.
+If you do not have consistent access to fluids, do not depend on thirst alone since fluids may not be readily available.
+Consider packs that allow you to carry fluid.

-- If you plan to consume caffeine and you do not regularly consume it, do so during your training a couple of weeks prior to the race so you know how it affects your body and plan accordingly.
+If you do not regularly consume caffeine but plan to on race day, consume caffeine during training a couple of weeks prior to the race.
+This will allow you to know how it affects your body, so you can plan accordingly.

-- Avoid alcohol the night before the event.
+- Avoid alcohol the night before the race.

 Morning of the race

-- Make sure you have a hydration and supplement plan prior to the start.
-Know where the water stations are and plan to take water and gels/nutrition accordingly.
+Know where the water stations are and plan to take water and gels/nutrition according to your plan.

 During the race

-- Pay attention to the race officials for any announcements throughout the course.
+- Pay attention to race officials for announcements.